davidroyer/vue2-editor/README.md

 # Events
 Name           | Parameters   | Description
 -------------- | ------------ | ----------------------------------------------------------------------
-imageAdded   | file, Editor, cursorLocation |  Emitted when useCustomImageHandler is true and and photo is being added to the editor
+imageAdded   | file, Editor, cursorLocation |  Emitted when useCustomImageHandler is true and photo is being added to the editor
 <!-- Emitted when the default save button is clicked -->

 ## Example